nemosminer/NemosMiner/README.md

       Press key s in the window to switch between light and full display Press key e in the window to show/hide earnings Will toggle(switch) display at next refresh

+ Update Notifier

+  Will show update meassage when a new version of NemosMiner is Avavilible

 *****